sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/05-related-resources/01-collection-to-elements.markdown

     Recall from the
     [Getting Collections tutorial](/develop/tutorials/-/knowledge_base/7-1/getting-collections)
     that the response's `member` attribute contains the collection elements.
-In this case, these are the sites *Global* and *Livingstone Hotels & Resorts*:
+In this case, there are two Sites: *Global* and *Livingstone Hotels & Resorts*:

         {
             "totalItems": 2,